thenumbernine/hydro-cl-lua/README.md

 - looks like RHD has multistep errors in RK, probably because it needs more (either boundary() or updatePrimsFromCons()) to be called between substeps
 - add source terms to GRHD -- or at least plugins for 'gr-hd-separate' to fill in from the NR solver
 - coroutines to iterative solvers?  so they don't stall the app execution?
+- Poisson SelfGrav seems to be pulling things slightly upwards

 ### Sources: